tslenter/RS/doc/index.rst

 This is a part of the masterscript: https://www.github.com/tslenter/RS

-Check out the :doc:`Usage` section for further information, including how to :ref:`installation` the project.
+Check out the :ref:`installation` section for further information about the installation, including how to :doc:`Usage` or :doc:`UsageGUI` the project.

 .. note::